Introduction to Digital Analytics

-Web analytics tools collect raw data (from server based log files) about the actions visitors take when they come to a website, and convert the data into useful reports for business users.
-The following are some of the most commonly used analytics tools at IEEE.
+Web analytics tools collect raw data (from server-based log files) about the actions visitors take when they come to a website and convert the data into useful reports for business users.
+The following is the most commonly used analytics tools at IEEE.

 Google Analytics: A free, web-based analytics tool that collects and reports data about visitor activity on a website.

 Contact Digital & Creative Innovations for support in setting up Google Analytics and related site tracking tools on IEEE sites.

 This section contains an alphabetical listing of common web analytics terms.
 Some of these terms and definitions have been reprinted from the Digital Analytics Association's list of published definitions.

 Bounce rate: The percentage of entrances on a web page that result in an immediate exit from the website.

 Cookie: A small string of text stored on a user's computer by a web browser.
 It consists of bits of information such as user preferences, shopping cart contents, the identifier for a server-based session, or other data used by websites to recognize visitors.

 Direct traffic: The number of visits to your website that originated through visitors who either clicked a bookmark to come to your site or typed your site URL into their browser.
 Direct traffic can include visitors recruited via offline campaigns (e.g., print and television).

 Entry page: The first web page accessed during a visit to a website.